Cruise Through Vienna - Discover, Dine & Relax

 What to expect on a Vienna sightseeing cruise

-Waiter serving Viennese Schnitzel with fried potatoes and sauce.
+Viennese Schnitzel with mashed potatoes and greens on a wooden table.

 1/5